Research at the Center

 — funded by NIDRR

 IT Works partners with the Information Technology Association of America to examine Information Technology-based employment of people with disabilities.
-The Center will identify barriers to and facilitators of the hiring, retention, accommodation, and advancement of persons with disabilities; test strategies to improve hiring, retention, and advancement of persons with disabilities; provide training; and disseminate research findings.
-Surveys and interviews will be conducted with human resource managers at IT and non-IT companies; persons with disabilities working at these companies; persons with disabilities who graduated from federally funded IT training and employment programs; directors of IT training programs; and IT trainers.
+The Center identified barriers to and facilitators of the hiring, retention, accommodation, and advancement of persons with disabilities; test strategies to improve hiring, retention, and advancement of persons with disabilities; provide training; and disseminate research findings.
+Surveys and interviews were conducted with human resource managers at IT and non-IT companies; persons with disabilities working at these companies; persons with disabilities who graduated from federally funded IT training and employment programs; directors of IT training programs; and IT trainers.
+See ITWorks project website.

 Technology for Independence: Community-Based Resource Center